-Anti-Litter & Anti-Graffiti Grant Available to Community Groups
+Anti-Litter & Anti-Graffiti Grant Available to Community Groups/Estates

-Fingal County Council Environmental Department has launched a competition where communities/ residents groups can apply for €2,000 funding.
+Fingal County Council Environmental Department has launched a competition where communities/ residents/estate groups can apply for €2,000 funding.
 Applications are invited for the grant scheme which is targeting areas that have issues with litter and graffiti.
-These areas can be transformed into beautiful spaces for all the community.
+These areas can be transformed into beautiful spaces for everyone to enjoy.

 For further information contact firstname.lastname@example.org